KhronosGroup/SYCL_Reference/source/iface/host-allocation.rst

 ==================

 A default allocator is always defined by the implementation.
-For allocations greater than size zero, it is guaranteed to return non-``nullptr`` and new memory positions every call.
+For allocations greater than size zero, when successful it is guaranteed to return non-``nullptr`` and new memory positions every call.

 The default allocator for ``const`` buffers will remove the constantness of the type (therefore, the default allocator